F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

         value: file:///examples/declarations/as3.json
 ```

-More information about F5 BIG-IP Runtime Init and additional examples can be found in the [Github repository](https://github.com/F5Networks/f5-bigip-runtime-init/blob/main/README.md).
+More information about F5 BIG-IP Runtime Init and additional examples can be found in the [GitHub repository](https://github.com/F5Networks/f5-bigip-runtime-init/blob/main/README.md).

 List of endpoints BIG-IP may contact during onboarding:
 - BIG-IP image default: